 1.1.
-Student Fee Funded Departments will receive Group A Rates, which is equal to 100% discount of room rental and basic audio-visual fees.
-Equipment rental, labor and other services with fees are at additional cost.
+Student Fee Funded Departments will receive Group A Rates, which is equal to 100% discount of room rentals fees.
+Equipment rental, labor and other services with fees are additional.

 1.2.
-Recognized Student Organizations (RSO) will receive Group A Rates, which is equal to 100% discount of room rental fees.
-Equipment rental, labor and other services with fees are at additional cost.
+Recognized Student Organizations (RSO) will receive Group A Rates, which is equal to 100% discount of room rentals fees.
+Equipment rental, labor and other services with fees are additional.

 1.3.
 OSU Departments (Education and General funded), OSU Foundation and the OSU Alumni Association will receive Group B rates.
-Equipment rental, labor and other services with fees are at additional cost.
+Equipment rental, labor and other services with fees are additional.

 It is the intent of the following policies that whenever Memorial Union facilities are used by Category 1 groups for the purpose of generating income, for whatever purpose, a rental fee will be charged in addition to charges for all direct services provided to the event.
-Events scheduled by groups in both categories must be under the direct control of that group.
+Events scheduled by groups in both Categories 1 and 2 must be under the direct control of that group.
 The MU does not discount for co-sponsored events within Category 1 groups, (i.e. OSU Departments and Recognized Student Organizations (RSO) unless the RSO is a department student group funded with a department index.

 Category 1 users may rent meeting rooms and large event spaces in the MU, MU Quad, Student Experience Center and Plaza.